 J. I. Packer’s Advice To Aspiring Writers

-Recently in my interview with him in Vancouver, I asked him for writing advice, or more specifically, what he would say to a budding writer of Christian nonfiction.
-He offered three pieces of advice:
+In my interview with him in Vancouver, I asked him for writing advice, or more specifically, what he would say to a budding writer of Christian nonfiction.
+He offered three points:

 - Go deep in personal worship.